 Certificate in Technological Entrepreneurship

 The Certificate in Technological Entrepreneurship is available only to students enrolled in an engineering degree program.
+It is designed for engineering students who plan to start and operate their own business after graduation or for students interested in business and innovation.

 Admission Requirements Tabs